tobek/laminae/notes.md

         * "Whereas other countries suffer from a “computer says no” attitude, Belgium has artisan bureaucrats, who can make obstacles appear or disappear at a whim.
 No two interactions with a Belgian official are the same.
 In this way, a surplus of bureaucracy leads to anarchy rather than conformity"
         * "Belgium offers a lesson in stability through chaos.
 Even its demise would be serene.
 It is the world’s most successful failed state."
         * https://www.economist.com/europe/2021/06/24/belgitude-the-art-of-belgian-zen
-- transportation: they'll take you anywhere, ferriers, psychopomps
+- transportation: they'll take you anywhere, ferriers, psychopomps (could go with generation ship, "come aboard, we're going where you're going")
 - secret society so secret and/or went wrong such that no one could get back into it (LND?)
+- two (or more) totally separate societies (NED war + ritual athletes?)
 - used
     + incredible beauty
     + https://en.wikipedia.org/wiki/Rotation_method